renatocardoso17/renatocardoso17.github.io/src/modules/pages/about/data/about.md

 #### Intro
-I'm a senior software engineer at Blip (Paddy Power Betfair - PPB) where I work on developing web applications for the gambling industry.
+I am a senior software engineer at Blip (Paddy Power Betfair) where I work on developing backend services for the gambling industry.
-My primary job functions are to help my team deliver all the projects that come in our hands, try to learn/study new technologies and check their applicability to our daily work and to help younger team members to grow and build their careers.
+My primary job functions are project delivery, learn/study new technologies and evaluate their applicability to our use cases and career growth of younger team members.
 <br><br>
 #### Currently
 At Blip, I've learned how to build amazing web applications, build relationships with teammates, understand the gambling business model and how a system is capable of handling more transactions on a Saturday than the european stock market in an entire week.